ga-dc/js1/03-09-command-line-JS/readme.md

 4. Create a file named "index.html" using the touch command. ```touch index.html```

-5. Demonstrate how to open "index.html" in Sublime Text from the terminal. ```subl```
+5. Demonstrate how to open "index.html" in Atom from the terminal. ```atom```

-6. Have students set up Sublime for their working environment.
+6. Have students set up Atom for their working environment.
 (Show them the open files side bar)

 7. Using HTML comments type "This is how you should take notes in class."
 Some students will need a refresher on how to write HTML comments (i.e. `<!-- comment -->`).
 Briefly explain comments and let them know we'll be talking more about comments in the next lesson.